RidaHajjAli/Real-Estate-Yield-Analysis/README.md

    jupyter notebook Real_Estate_Yield_Analysis.ipynb
    ```

-   – Go cell by cell to ensure all data files (e.g., `apartments.csv`, `properties_batch1.csv`, etc.) are in the correct `data/` folder.
+   – Ensure all data files are in the correct folder.

 4. **Export Figures**
-   – After running the feature-importance and evaluation cells, save each plot (`plt.savefig("images/…")`) and commit them to the `images/` directory.
+   – Save plots as PNGs and commit them to the `images/` directory.

 5. **Review Results & Visuals**
-   – Check the printed evaluation metrics in the notebook.
+   – Check the printed evaluation metrics and visualizations in the notebook.
-   – Populate the “Visualizations” sections of this README with the exported PNGs.

 ---